wealthscope/wealthscope-partner-sdk/README.md

 const jwtData = generateUserData();

 // Log your user into the application.
-// This will cause the iFrame contents to load the main application. ws.login(jwtData)
+// Successful login will load the main application. ws.login(jwtData)
 ```